What is Website Security? Importance of Protecting Your Site [2025]

 • Deploy 2FA,

-• Secure Input & Validation,
+• Secure Input & validation

 • Web Application Firewalls,

-• Daily Back up Your Website,
+• Daily backup of Your Website,

-• Monitor & Respond to Security Threats,
+• Monitor & Respond to Security threats.

 • Educate Users, and